janet-lang/janet/CONTRIBUTING.md

   [astyle](http://astyle.sourceforge.net/astyle.html).
 You will probably need to install this, but it can be installed with most package managers.

-  For janet code, the use lisp indentation with 2 spaces.
+  For janet code, use lisp indentation with 2 spaces.
 One can use janet.vim to do this indentation, or approximate as close as possible.
+There is a janet formatter in [spork](https://github.com/janet-lang/spork.git) that can be used to format code as well.

 ## C style